-Charles Gaa is Director in the Financial Stability Department of the Financial Institutions Division.
-He first joined the Bank of Canada in 1999 as an Analyst in the Financial Markets Department, where he worked for four years before leaving to continue his studies.
-Prior to re-joining the Bank of Canada in 2013, he was an Assistant Professor of Finance at the University of Oregon.
-Charles is a Chartered Financial Analyst (CFA) and holds a PhD in Finance from the University of British Columbia.
+Charles Gaa is a Senior Policy Advisor in the Canadian Economic Analysis Department.
+In this capacity, he is part of the leadership team that guides and manages the work of the department.
+He leads the department’s contribution to the Monetary Policy Report and conducts research and analysis on topics related to the Bank’s monetary policy and financial system functions.
+Charles first joined the Bank of Canada in 1999 in the Financial Markets Department, where he worked for several years before leaving to continue his studies.
+Prior to re-joining the Bank of Canada in the Financial Stability Department in 2013, he was on the faculty at the University of Oregon.
+Charles holds a PhD in Finance from the University of British Columbia and is a CFA charterholder.

 Staff Analytical Notes